ArinSrini/DIP_Project/README.md

 - `custom_images.ipynb`: Here, we provide a tutorial on using InstructIR with custom images.
 You can follow along to apply the model to your own images and observe the restoration results.

+## Final Result Contents

+- `/Users/arinsrini/Developer/VIT/DIP/InstructIR/images/results`: This folder contains all the results after various prompts based on images present in the dataset.

+- `/Users/arinsrini/Developer/VIT/DIP/InstructIR/images/results/Custom Images`: This folder contains all the results of custom images taken by ourselves after various prompts along with their plits.

 ## Project Details

 ### High-Quality Image Restoration Following Human Instructions